 A gemstone name that’s a little more homespun than flashy Emerald or Ruby, Opal ranked in the US Top 100 back in the early 1900s and 1910s.
 The hundred-year rule means that Opal should be ready for revival right about now.
 And, sure enough, Opal returned to the US Top 1000 in 2017.

-Straight-up word name Ocean follows choices like River and Bay.
+Straight-up word name Ocean follows choices like River.
 It also ranks in the boys’ Top 1000.

 RARE GIRL NAMES STARTING WITH O